sfepy/sfepy/doc/developer_guide.rst

 Working with *SfePy* source code
 --------------------------------

-This section was adapted from Matthew Brett's excellent `git tutorial
-<http://github.com/matthew-brett/gitwash>`_.
-It complements the above
-sections and details several aspects of working with Git and Github.
+This section was adapted from Matthew Brett's excellent `gitwash`_ git tutorial.
+It complements the above sections and details several aspects of working with Git and Github.

 It can be updated by running::